 When a modern city of four million people teeters on the brink of running out of water, many valuable lessons are learnt.
 With climate change concerns rapidly rising up the global agenda and looming ever larger in public awareness, this timely, topical film presents an authoritative and instructive report from the frontlines, lucidly setting out the learnings from the 2017-2018 Cape Town water crisis.
-In pre-production; international release in 2022.
+In pre-production.

 What lessons are learnt when a modern city of four million people comes to face the prospect of running out of water?

 In 2017-2018, in the third consecutive year of an unprecedentedly severe drought, the water shortage in Cape Town escalated to a full-blown water crisis, posing a near-existential threat to the city.
 Residents faced the unthinkable prospect of a disastrously disruptive ‘Day Zero’, when dam levels would be so low that reticulation to most households and businesses would be switched off and they would collect their daily water rations of twenty five litres per person from central distribution points.

 In the end, catastrophe was averted.
 But how did it come to this?
 How did government and citizens respond to drought conditions, water shortage, and finally water crisis?
 How did the city manage to avoid going over the precipice?
 Most importantly: what were the lessons learnt from the experience?